MyPortugalHoliday.com

 The interior of the Basílica de Nossa Senhora do Rosário

-The entrance to the Basílica de Nossa Senhora do Rosário, has a giant monument dedicated to the Rosary
+The entrance to the Basílica de Nossa Senhora do Rosário has a giant monument dedicated to the Rosary

-A typical visit to Fatima takes three hours.
-During this time, visitors can explore all the religious buildings of the Santuário de Fátima, discover the shepherd houses in the village of Aljustrel (2.2km south), and visit the excellent Museu de Cera de Fátima (waxwork museum).
+A typical visit takes around three hours, which allows enough time to explore the religious buildings of the Santuário de Fátima, discover the shepherd houses in the village of Aljustrel (2.2km south), and visit the excellent Museu de Cera de Fátima (wax museum).
+However, your visit may stretch longer if you wish to attend a church service or light a candle at the Capelinha das Aparições, as queues can be very long during peak periods.

 Below is an interactive map detailing the main sights of Fatima.